 - The General Fund is the primary operating fund because it accounts for all financial resources of the Agency other than those specifically assigned to another fund. - The Special Education Fund is a special revenue fund used to account for resources that provide special education programs for the Agency.
 These programs are funded primarily by taxes, state aid categoricals, Medicaid funding, and federal grants.
 Any operating deficit generated by these activities is the responsibility of the General Fund. - The Career Connect Fund is a special revenue fund used to account for resources that provide technical career education programs for the Agency.
 These programs are funded primarily by taxes, staid aid categoricals, federal grants, and donations received from private donors.
-Any operating deficit generated by these activities is the responsibility of the General Fund.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - The Career Connect Capital Projects Fund and the Special Education Capital Projects Fund are used to account for non-bond-funded resources specifically designed for the acquisition and construction of facilities and for major capital improvements.

-Additionally, the Agency reports the following nonmajor governmental fund types:
+Additionally, the Agency reports the following nonmajor governmental fund type:

-- Capital projects funds are used to account for non-bond-funded resources specifically designed for the acquisition and construction of facilities and for major capital improvements.
-The Agency has the General Education Capital Projects Fund, the Special Education Capital Projects Fund, and the Career Connect Capital Projects Fund for related improvements. - The Debt Service Fund is used to record tax, interest, and state aid revenue and for the payment of principal and interest on long-term debt.
+• Capital projects funds are used to account for non-bond-funded resources specifically designed for the acquisition and construction of facilities and for major capital improvements.
+The Agency has the General Education Capital Projects Fund for related improvements.